 The Smithsonian's National Zoo is a part of the Smithsonian Institution, the worlds largest museum and research complex.
-The Smithsonian includes 19 museums and galleries, as well as the Zoo.
 The Zoo is a large, complex and diverse organization with a multifaceted mission: we save species.
 The Zoo provides engaging experiences with animals, and creates and shares knowledge to save wildlife and habitats.

 Through this internship, interns will:

 - Gain experience in aspects of scientific research, including literature review, data collection and presentation.

 - Gain a significant understanding of primate behavior through observation and development of ethograms to quantify natural behaviors.

 - Gain experience with public speaking and science outreach; the intern will deliver daily talks for the general public

 - Learn basic primate husbandry, including cleaning exhibits, preparing food and enrichment activities, and assisting with animal monitoring.

 - Undergraduate students (junior or senior), recent graduates or master's students in relevant fields, such as biology, anthropology, zoology, linguistics, wildlife science, psychology, etc.

 - Experience with primates and/or in conducting behavioral research is preferred.